FAQ

 No. A will guarantees probate.
 All property that passes under your will must go through the probate court.
 This subjects your estate to all the attorney’s fees, court costs, appraiser’s fees, time to delay and publicity associated with that legal proceeding.

-Does a Loving Trust avoid a Death Probate?
+Does a Living Trust avoid a Death Probate?

 Yes.
-A Loving Trust is a complete will substitute.
-In its most basic form the Loving Trust is techniqually known as an intervivos revocable trust or more commonly, a living trust.
+A Living Trust is a complete will substitute.
+In its most basic form the Living Trust is techniqually known as an intervivos revocable trust or more commonly, a living trust.
 Living trusts have been around for hundreds of years; assets placed in a living trust have always avoided the probate process.
 They were created, in part, to do just that.

 Using a living trust as a will substitute has certainly come of age.
 Traditionally, living trusts were only used by nobility.
 In modern times, they have been used mostly by the wealthy.
-Today, the successor to the barebones living trust, the Loving Trust is being used, and should be used, by just about everybody.
-Property placed in a Loving Trust is instantly available for the use and benefit of the trustmaker’s beneficiaries.
-No matter how vast and diversified your holdings may be, the property drafted Loving Trust can accommodate all of them in avoiding the probate process.
+Today, the successor to the barebones living trust, the Living Trust is being used, and should be used, by just about everybody.
+Property placed in a Living Trust is instantly available for the use and benefit of the trustmaker’s beneficiaries.
+No matter how vast and diversified your holdings may be, the property drafted Living Trust can accommodate all of them in avoiding the probate process.

-Every probate-avoidance technique other than the Loving Trust has potential planning disadvantages.
+Every probate-avoidance technique other than the Living Trust has potential planning disadvantages.
 This does not mean that those other techniques cannot or should not be used.
-It does mean that the Loving Trust can be used to avoid probate for all your property and that as a technique it has few, if any, disadvantages compared to the other methods we have discussed.
+It does mean that the Living Trust can be used to avoid probate for all your property and that as a technique it has few, if any, disadvantages compared to the other methods we have discussed.

 What are death taxes?